 Burger presided over the high court for 17 years and he also took a very active role in bolstering the United States federal court system.
 After his retirement in 1986 and subsequent death in 1995, the New York Times columnist Linda Greenhouse noted that the Burger Court had a complicated legacy.

 “It was a central contradiction of Mr. Burger’s tenure as Chief Justice that long after he became one of the most visible and, in many ways, innovative Chief Justices in history he remained, for many people, the symbol of retrenchment that Mr. Nixon had presented to the public on nominating him,” Greenhouse wrote.
 “In fact, the Supreme Court in the Burger years was in its way as activist as the Court that preceded it, creating new constitutional doctrine in areas like the right to privacy, due process and sexual equality that the Warren Court had only hinted at.”

 Burger dissented in another landmark decision, Furman v.
 Georgia (1972), which for a brief time in the 1970s stopped capital punishment in the United States.
 In 1976, another Burger Court decision, Gregg v.
 Georgia, restored it.
-The Chief Justice was also in the majority of the part of the 1978 Baake decision on affirmative action, and in the dissent in the 1978 Penn Central decision on takings and historic preservation.
+The Chief Justice was also in the majority in the 1978 Bakke decision on affirmative action, and in the dissent in the 1978 Penn Central decision on takings and historic preservation.

 But perhaps the Chief Justice’s highest-profile case was United States v.
 Nixon in 1974, when Burger wrote for a unanimous Court that President Nixon couldn’t exert an executive privilege claim over tape recordings made in the White House.
 Nixon resigned 16 days after the Court’s decision.